-Jefferson Starship Reach Arena-Rock Zenith on ‘Modern Times’
+How Jefferson Starship Reached an Arena-Rock Zenith on ‘Modern Times’

-She arrived too late for the album-cover band photo, but managed a duet with new frontman Mickey Thomas on the Pete Sears-composed "Stranger," while adding background vocals throughout.
-The heart of this arena-rocking album, however, can be found elsewhere – inside Kantner's eruptive "Wild Eyes (Angel)," Chaquico's scalding turn on Sears' "Save Your Love," Chaquico's riffy "Mary," the snarky "Free."
+She arrived too late for the album-cover band photo, but managed a duet with frontman Mickey Thomas on the Pete Sears-composed "Stranger," and added background vocals throughout.
+The heart of this arena-rocking album, however, can be found elsewhere – inside Kantner's eruptive "Wild Eyes (Angel)," Chaquico's scalding turn on Sears' "Save Your Love," Chaquico's riffy "Mary" and the snarky "Free."

 Watch Jefferson Starship's 'Find Your Way Back' Video

-If you listened closely enough, however, you could hear hints as to where Jefferson Starship would go, beginning with 1984's Nuclear Furniture and then – after Kantner's departure – into the Starship era.
-Chaquico is featured on synthesizer for three tunes, as is Sears.
+If you listened closely enough, however, you could hear hints of where Jefferson Starship would go into the Starship era, after Kantner's departure.
+Chaquico is featured on synthesizer for three Modern Times tunes, as is Sears.
 Dave Freiberg plays synth on two others.
 Heck, even drummer Aynsley Dunbar ("Free") could be found on keys.

-Chaquico departed in 1990, moving still further from this hard-rock sound into acoustic new age music.
-Still, he never forgot "Find Your Way Back," earning a Grammy nod in 1995 for Acoustic Planet, a sophomore solo release which featured a complete deconstruction of the song.
+Chaquico departed in 1990, moving still further from this hard-rock sound into new age music.
+Still, he never forgot "Find Your Way Back," earning a Grammy nod in 1995 for Acoustic Planet, a sophomore solo release which featured an utter deconstruction of the song.
 By then, Starship had completely fallen apart.